 Ed & Baer Parker

 My father raised me to explore and challenge the limits; to always keep my mind open to new ideas and concepts.
 These are the very teachings that led me to a universal truth that there is an opposite in all things.
 An artist knows the importance of contrast between shadow and light.
-Given that I am an artist first and foremost, I asked myself the question, "what is the opposite of Martial Arts?"
-This is the very question which led me to a new horizon of possibilities.
+Given that I am an artist, first and foremost, I asked myself the question, "what is the opposite of Martial Arts?"
+This is the very question that led me to a new horizon of possibilities.

-After two decades of observation and experimenting with fact and theory; I am pleased to reveal that my greatest discovery is a whole new branch of study, which I have named the Paxtial Arts.
+After two decades of observation and experimenting with fact and theory, I am pleased to reveal that my greatest discovery is a whole new branch of study, which I have named the Paxtial Arts.
 I am convinced that the Paxtial Arts self-defense formula is the only physical answer to the bully epidemic sweeping the planet.

 It is a great time for change and evolution.

 What better place to start than to immerse yourself in the Paxtial Arts Online Programs and Courses!

 Linda Lee, Bruce Lee, James Lee, Ed Parker Sr. and Ed Parker Jr.